Frequently Asked Questions

 How do I get PrEP?

-PrEP requires a prescription in most places.1 Any medical professional who can prescribe medications, including doctors and nurse practitioners, can prescribe PrEP.
+PrEP requires a prescription in most places.
+Any medical professional who can prescribe medications, including doctors and nurse practitioners, can prescribe PrEP.

 What about condoms?

 While highly effective at protecting against HIV, PrEP does not protect against other sexually transmitted diseases (STDs).
-Condoms are an easily accessible, highly effective means of preventing the sexual transmission of HIV and many other STDs.
-Condoms are also the only method of protection that prevents both pregnancy and disease.
-To be effective, condoms must be used correctly and consistently.
+Condoms are a highly effective means of preventing transmission of HIV and many other STDs when used consistently and correctly.
+Condoms are the only method of protection that also prevents pregnancy and STDs.

 I don’t have insurance, can I still get PrEP?

-If you are uninsured, there may be resources available that can help pay for PrEP and the necessary clinic visits and tests.
+If you are uninsured or underinsured, there may be resources available that can help pay for PrEP and the necessary clinic visits and tests.

-There are organizations that can help you get on PrEP, even if you don’t have insurance.
-Click here to search for “PrEP for Uninsured.”
+There are programs that can help you get on PrEP, even if you don’t have insurance.
+Click here for resources in HIV.gov’s How can I pay for PrEP?
+Fact Sheet.

 To find affordable health insurance coverage options in your state, go to: healthcoverage.greaterthan.org.

-For those with insurance who need help with copay and deductible costs, Gilead’s Advancing Access Co-Pay Coupon provides up to $7,200 per year, with no monthly limit, to cover out-of-pocket expenses for PrEP, including copays, coinsurance, and deductibles.
-The program does not restrict benefits based on income, however it is not available for those on Medicaid, Medicare Part D or any other government prescription drug programs.
+If for any reason insurers still charge for PrEP in pill form, Gilead Sciences’ Advancing Access Co-Pay Coupon provides up to $7,200 per year to cover out-of-pocket expenses for PrEP.
+This includes copays, coinsurance and deductibles.
+There is no monthly limit.
+The program does not restrict benefits based on income.
+However, it is not available for those on Medicaid, Medicare Part D or any other government prescription drug programs.
 For more information call (800) 226-2056.

 Another option for people who get their PrEP covered by their insurance, including Medicare, is the Patient Advocate Foundation, which provides up to $7,500 per year to help pay for costs related to the prescription.
-Approval is based on your income.
-If you earn less than 400 percent of the federal poverty level (or about $49,960 for an individual with no dependents) you may qualify for this program.
-For more information click here or call (866) 512-3861 and select option 1.
+Approval is based on your yearly income.
+If you earn less than 400 percent of the federal poverty level (or about $54,360 for an individual with no dependents), you may qualify for this program.
+For more information, click here or call (866) 512-3861 and select option 1.

 Does Medicaid cover PrEP?
 What about Medicare?

 Yes.
-Both Medicaid, as well as Medicare, should cover PrEP.
+Both Medicaid, as well as Medicare, should cover PrEP in pill form.

 Depending on what state you live in, Medicaid may require your physician to obtain a pre-approval for PrEP before you fill your prescription.